warlof/seat-teamspeak/README.md

 Click 'Update', then click 'Update Teamspeak server groups' to load in all of your currently defined groups.

 Access is granted through the 'Access Management' section.

+Click on 'Settings' and then click on 'Schedule'.
+Add 'teamspeak:users:invite' and 'teamspeak:users:kick' (recommended 5 minutes).

 Good luck, and Happy Hunting!!  o7